-To ensure a process exists for creating and managing a FOSS component bill of materials used to construct the Supplied Software.
-A bill of materials is needed to support the systematic review of each component's license terms to understand the obligations and restrictions as it applies to the distribution of the Supplied Software.
+To ensure a process exists for identifying and listing all FOSS components used to construct the Supplied Software and that process is followed.
+This inventory must exist to support the systematic review of each component's license terms to understand their respective distribution obligations and restrictions applicable to the Supplied Software.
+The recorded inventory also serves as evidence that the process was followed.

-- 3.2 The FOSS program must be capable of handling common FOSS license use cases encountered by Software Staff for Supplied Software, which may include the following use cases (note that the list is neither exhaustive, nor may all of the use cases apply): - distributed in binary form; - distributed in source form; - integrated with other FOSS such that it may trigger copyleft obligations; - contains modified FOSS; - contains FOSS or other software under an incompatible license interacting with other components within the Supplied Software; and/or - contains FOSS with attribution requirements.
+- 3.2 The FOSS program must be capable of handling typical common FOSS use cases encountered by Software Staff for Supplied Software, which may include the following use cases (note that the list is neither exhaustive, nor may all of the use cases apply): depending on the organization): - distributed in binary form - distributed in source form - integrated with other FOSS such that it may trigger copyleft obligations - contains modified FOSS - contains FOSS or other software under an incompatible license interacting with other components within the Supplied Software - contains FOSS with attribution requirements

-□ 3.2.1 A procedure has been implemented that handles the common FOSS license use cases for the FOSS components of each Supplied Software release.
+3.2.1 A procedure has been implemented that is capable of addressing handling the typical common FOSS use cases encountered by Software Staff for Supplied Software.

-To ensure the FOSS management program is sufficiently robust to handle an organization's common FOSS license use cases.
-That a procedure exists to support this activity and that the procedure is followed.
+To ensure the FOSS management program is sufficiently robust to addressing handle an organization's typical common FOSS use cases as a result of that organization's business practices.
+That a process exists to support this activity and that that process is followed.